|

 and I really value the subscription. – M.W., I really enjoy reading about the players and situations from the past.
 I love what you [are] doing, you've got a great thing going. … Thanks again, and keep up the good work. – J.P., I really enjoy all the stories, and the additional comments and information that is added to the end of each one.
 Keep up the good work!!
 T.S., I look forward to Baseball’s Past every time one lands in my inbox.
 Thanks for doing them. – R.B., I have just started receiving “A Page from Baseball’s Past.”
 You do a great job. –

-P.C., Thanks!
-I'm enjoying my subscription immensely.
-You have to be a SABR guy ... – W.H., [ I'm enjoying A Page from Baseball's Past very much. – M.S., I look forward to the articles … Thanks for allowing me to be a part of this. –
+P.C., I look forward to the articles … Thanks for allowing me to be a part of this. –

 J.B., This was a gift subscription which I am absolutely going to renew on my own.
 Thanks. -